By Andrew Caulfield

 Chester House’s death at the age of eight meant that he left only 216 named foals, but 29 of them became stakes winners.
 This equates to 13.4 per cent – a truly significant achievement in today’s industry.

 FIRST DEFENCE also merits being described as a genetic masterpiece.
 No fewer than five of the six horses in the first two generations of his pedigree were Gr.1 winners, including his first two dams, Honest Lady and Toussaud.
 What’s more, Toussaud earned the title of Broodmare of the Year, thanks to her achievement of producing Graded stakes winners to five different stallions.
-Four of Toussaud’s foals won at the highest level and her sons Chester House and Empire Maker are both Gr.1 sires, with nine Gr.1 winners between them.
-Empire Maker’s achievements include the champion filly Royal Delta (Alabama Stakes and Breeders’ Cup Ladies Classic) and he had an Average Earnings Index of 2.15 at the end of 2011.
+Four of Toussaud’s foals won at the highest level and her sons Chester House and Empire Maker are both Gr.1 sires, with thirteen Gr.1 winners between them.
+Empire Maker’s achievements include the champion filly Royal Delta (Alabama Stakes and Breeders’ Cup Ladies Classic) and promising young sire Pioneerof the Nile.
+Chester House has also produced a good stallion son - Divine Park, the sire of 2014 Breeders' Cup Juvenile Fillies' Turf winner, Lady Eli.

 FIRST DEFENCE’s dam Honest Lady is also upholding the family’s honor, to the extent that she has produced 3 stakes winners already.
 A fair idea of this family’s potential can be gauged from the fact that Honest Lady’s Storm Cat filly Honest Pursuit was the highest-priced broodmare of 2009, at $3.1 million.